Georgetown, Texas

 Georgetown is a city in Texas and the county seat of Williamson County, Texas, United States.
-The population was 67,176 at the 2020 census, and according to 2024 census estimates, the city is estimated to have a population of 101,344.
+The population was 67,176 at the 2020 census, and according to 2025 census estimates, the city is estimated to have a population of 106,907.
 It is 30 mi north of Austin and is part of the Austin–Round Rock–San Marcos metropolitan statistical area.

 Georgetown has a notable range of Victorian commercial and residential architecture.
 In 1976, a local historic ordinance was passed to recognize and protect the significance of the historic central business district.
 In 1977, the Williamson County Courthouse Historical District, containing some 46 contributing structures, was listed on the National Register of Historic Places.

-Southwestern University is the oldest university in Texas.
-Founded in 1875 from four existing colleges, the oldest of which had been founded 35 years earlier, it is in Georgetown about one-half mile from the historic square.
+Southwestern University is the oldest university in Texas, founded in 1840.
 Georgetown is known as the "Red Poppy" Capital of Texas for the red poppy wildflowers planted throughout the city.
 Georgetown's Red Poppy Festival, which attracts tens of thousands of visitors annually, is held in April each year on the historic square.